 The ever-fluctuating crime rate means that the need for security keeps increasing day in and out.
-There is a need for you to protect your valuables and since hiring the police 24/7 is not exactly a good idea, simply purchase burglary insurance.
+There is a need for you to protect your valuables and since hiring the police 24/7 is not exactly a good idea, simply purchase one.
 This type of insurance covers your asset against breaking in or burglary.
 Burglary insurance is your perfect ticket to securing your asset without having to go the extra mile of hiring actual security.

 What is burglary insurance?

-Burglary insurance is a type of policy that covers you against losses or damages to your insured properties.
+It is a type of policy that covers you against losses or damages to your insured properties.
 It compensates for losses of valuable items such as cash, furniture, jewelry goods, etc. resulting from house burglary.
 In simpler terms, when someone forcefully enters your home and takes valuables, they classify it under a crime called burglary.
 This policy compensates you financially for assets you already insured.

 An overview of burglary insurance